chaehyeonsong/discocal/README.md

 - 24.04.17. :round_pushpin:We update circular pattern detector!
 Now, you don't need to tune hyperparameters for detections
 - 24.04.05. :tada: Discocal is selected for highlight poster.
 (11.9% of accepted papers, 2.8% of total submissions.)

-## Why discocal? :The previous limitation in camera calibration
+## Why discocal? :The previous limitation of the circular pattern

 Sub-pixel accuracy and detection robustness are virtues of the conic features.
 But why do we use a checkerboard, not a circular pattern?